2 Colorado cities evacuated by wind-driven wildfire

-LOUISVILLE, Colo.
-(AP) — Residents of two northern Colorado cities were ordered to evacuate Thursday because of wildfire.
+DENVER (AP) — Thousands of residents in two communities near Denver were ordered to evacuate Thursday because of wind-fueled wildfire that engulfed parts of the area in smoky, orangish skies.

-The blaze northwest of Superior was one of several fires that started in the area Thursday, at least some sparked by downed powerlines, as winds have gusted up to 105 mph (169 kph), according to the National Weather Service.
+The blaze northwest of Superior was one of several that started in the area Thursday, at least some sparked by downed powerlines, as winds gusted up to 105 mph (169 kph) and sent flames racing through barren trees, according to the National Weather Service.

+Colorado’s Front Range, where most of the state’s population lives, had an extremely dry and mild fall, and winter so far has continued to be mostly dry.
+Snow was expected Friday in the region though.

 A scene straight out of an apocalyptic movie was captured in bystander video outside a Costco in Superior.
 It shows winds whipping through the barren trees in the parking lot surrounded by gray skies, a hazy sun and small fires scattered across the ground.